seandearnaley/reddit-gpt-summarizer/README.md

 - `DEFAULT_NUMBER_OF_SUMMARIES`: The default number of summaries to generate.
 - `DEFAULT_MAX_TOKEN_LENGTH`: The default maximum length of a summary.
 - `LOG_FILE_PATH`: The path to the log file.
 - `LOG_COLORS`: A dictionary of colors for the log.
-- `THREAD_ID`: The ID of the thread to summarize.
 - `REDDIT_URL`: The URL of the Reddit thread to summarize.
 - `TODAYS_DATE`: Today's date.
 - `LOG_NAME`: The name of the log file.